In The Perfect Fit, Ed Grimshaw posits a more scientific approach aimed at managers, professional recruiters and even job candidates themselves.

 I never asked the correct questions that would have led me to turn down those job offers for which I was unsuited, no matter how qualified I was, and jump at those jobs for which I might have lacked a few qualifications but for which my own personal culture would have meant I would have grown in knowledge and skill and been happy in the job.

-Consequently, my personal work history has been hit...
+Consequently, my personal work history has...
 Read Full Review

 Sheryl Tongue, Owner, Stone Hill Graphics, Colorado, US

 A practical means to a very important end!

 Finding the right person for the job has to date largely been more a matter of chance than of good judgement.

 But, in these challenging times, businesses that hope to survive and prosper need rely on much more than pure luck.

 Ed Grimshaw's innovative book offers not just hope, but also the practical means to a very important end.